Does Your Video Need Extended or Standard Description?

 Standard Audio Description

 Standard audio description allows snippets of narration to be interspersed within the natural pauses in dialogue of the original content.
-This type of audio description works very well for videos that have lengthy pauses in dialogue, a limited amount of visual detail that needs to be described, or do not contain any speech.
+This type of audio description works very well for videos that have lengthy pauses in dialogue, and a limited amount of visual detail that needs to be described or do not contain any speech.
+Standard audio description may be the only option for videos that absolutely cannot have their duration changed, including most broadcast content.

 Extended Audio Description

-Videos that lack natural pauses or contain a lot of important visual information can be tricky to describe without interrupting the original audio.
+Videos that lack natural pauses or contain an excess of important visual information can be tricky to describe without interrupting the original audio or exceeding the duration of the frame being described.
 In these cases, extended audio description is necessary.

 Unlike standard audio description, extended audio description is not constrained to the natural pauses of a video, but rather allows you to pause the original source content to make room for description as needed.